 If you're traveling with small children or if you are disabled, you can move to the front of the line at Paris airports.
 Look for an airport worker or official and explain (gestures also work).
 Odds are they'll escort you to the front of the line.
 It's a nice French custom and people will make way for you.

 CDG is a sprawling airport with a confusing number of terminal designations, from Terminal 1 to Terminal 2A through 2F.

-An additional terminal, S4, connected to terminal 2E, opened in June 2012 also handles long-haul flights, particularly wide-bodied planes.
+An additional terminal, S4, opened in recent years.
+It's connected to terminal 2E and also handles long-haul flights, particularly wide-bodied planes.
 It is used for flights by Air France and its partners.

 But, not to worry.
 Check your ticket information before you leave to find out what terminal your airline is using.
 Most North American airlines generally arrive at and depart from terminal 2A, and that's an okay terminal, easy to get around.
-We use and recommend Air France, which flies out of the newer 2E.
+We still use and recommend Air France, which flies out of the newer 2E.

 If you are continuing on from CDG to certain European destinations (Air France to Florence is one example) you will need to transfer to terminal 2G, which lies quite a ways outside the other terminals in the 2 complex.

 To get there, follow the directional signs inside the airport and you will end up at a bus stop, where you can catch the free shuttle to 2G.
 You don't need to worry about your luggage, it will be automatically transferred.

 Taxis are the most common means of Paris airport transfers.
 Before you leave home read our complete guide to catching a taxi at Charles de Gaulle airport.
 Then travel easy!

 Have an early flight or an unexpected delay?
 The good news is that the best Paris airport hotels are convenient, stylish and affordable.